This Easter Bunny Wreath is the perfect DIY Easter wreath - The flowers are just what your Spring Door Hanger needs.

 Now that you are ready to make your Easter Bunny Wreath, here are a few questions you might have.

 This Easter bunny wreath is pretty inexpensive to make.
-In the case you cannot find this bunny form, then head to your local dollar store and grab a wreath form and some artificial flowers.
+In case you cannot find this bunny form, then head to your local dollar store and grab a wreath form and some artificial flowers.
 You can create a similar wreath for just a few dollars.

 In the case you cannot find the plastic wreath and only have the grapevine wreath, you would attach the flowers the same.
-You want to make sure they are secured to the front and you do not see any of the grapevine wreath underneath.
+You want to make sure they are secured to the front and you do not see any of the grapevine wreaths underneath.